-The core primary care training experience is based at University Medical Associates (UMA) and, new in 2017-18, University Physicians – Charlottesville (UPC).
+The core primary care training experience is based at University Medical Associates (UMA) and University Physicians – Charlottesville (UPC).
 UMA is a nationally recognized resident-faculty multidisciplinary practice serving not just the city of Charlottesville and surrounding counties, but all of central Virginia and much of northern and southwestern Virginia as well.
 The clinic provides model care to a remarkably diverse patient population.
-Sixty percent of patients are medically indigent who receive free care and heavily discounted medications through the hospital pharmacy.
-The Primary Care Track residents are all on the same UMA firm, under the mentorship of the Track Director, Dr. Wolf.
+Sixty percent of patients are medically indigent and, if uninsured, are eligible for free care and heavily discounted medications through the hospital pharmacy.
+The Primary Care Track residents are all on the same UMA firms, under the mentorship of the Track Director, Dr. Kon, and Associate Track Director, Dr. Wolf.
 The UMA Clinic experience trains residents to manage the most biopsychosocially challenging patients as part of an interprofessional team that includes RN nurse care coordinators, social work, pharmacy, LPNs and patient care assistants.

-In addition to the clinical experiences offered to the Categorical residents, Primary Care Track residents participate in these unique core rotations:
+In addition to the clinical experiences offered to the Categorical residents, Primary Care Track residents participate in the unique core rotations described below.

 Model Community Practice: This block rotation at Northridge Internal Medicine, a model faculty practice in Charlottesville, allows for an intensive 1:1 learning experience with faculty mentors.